dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T783: Punitive measures should only be last resorts.
+### T783: Other discipline forms should fail before using harsh measures as a last resort.

 |Support|
 |---|